- Community Engagement Program

 LPCS provides a valuable service in the Lincoln Park community as a referral source for those in need.
 Neighborhood churches, hospitals, and police direct people in need of assistance to the LPCS Community Engagement Program (CEP) for resources addressing temporary housing and other services.
 CEP provides basic services including showers, laundry, clothing, toiletries, a warm meal, and wellness checks provided by UIC doctors, and medical, and pharmacy students one Sunday per month.
 CEP takes place at 645 W. Fullerton (black wrought iron gate) 1:30 pm- 6:00 pm.
 Any adult experiencing homelessness or at risk of becoming homeless is eligible to come to this program for basic services and/or for case management.

 - Case Management: Monday-Thursday from 10:00 am to 1:00 pm by appointment only.
 Please schedule an appointment a day or more in advance by calling 773.549.6111.
 Appointments are at LPCS at 600 W. Fullerton Parkway.

 - CEP Sunday Program: LIMITED SPACE IS AVAILABLE.
 The program runs from 1:30 pm to 5:30 pm at St. Paul’s United Church of Christ.
 The entrance is at 645 W. Fullerton Parkway (through the gangway door).

 Interim Housing Community

-The Interim Housing Community provides a safe living space to 35 Guests each night year-round; 24 men and 11 women.
-The Interim Housing Community offers Guests:
+LPCS provides a safe living space to 35 Guests each night year-round; 24 men and 11 women.
+Our interim housing community offers Guests: